jaehyeon-kim/kafka-pocs/ccdak/course-materials/notes.md

 - it does not transform the messages
 - it leverages zero-copy optimisation to send data straight from the page-cache

+If I supply the setting compression.type=snappy to my producer, what will happen? (select two)

+- the producer/consumer have to compress the data
+- Kafka transfers data with zero copy and no transformation.
+Any transformation (including compression) is the responsibility of clients.

 The Controller is a broker that is...

 - is responsible for partition leader election
 - elected by Zookeeper ensemble

+If you enable an SSL endpoint in Kafka, what feature of Kafka will be lost?

+- zero copy
+- With SSL, messages will need to be encrypted and decrypted, by being first loaded into the JVM, so you lose the zero copy optimization.
+See more information here: https://twitter.com/ijuma/status/1161303431501324293?s=09

+What happens when `broker.rack` configuration is provided in broker configuration in Kafka cluster?

+- replicas for a partition are spread across different racks
+- Partitions for newly created topics are assigned in a rack alternating manner, this is the only change broker.rack does

+Which of the following is true regarding thread safety in the Java Kafka Clients?

+- one producer can be safely used in multiple threads
+- one consumer needs to run in one threads
+- KafkaConsumer is not thread-safe, KafkaProducer is thread safe.

+In Kafka, every broker...

+- contains only a subset of the topics and the partitions
+- knows all the metadata for all topics and partitions
+- is a bootstrap broker

+How much should be the heap size of a broker in a production setup on a machine with 256 GB of RAM, in PLAINTEXT mode?

+- 4 GB
+- In Kafka, a small heap size is needed, while the rest of the RAM goes automatically to the page cache (managed by the OS).
+The heap size goes slightly up if you need to enable SSL

+What is true about Kafka brokers and clients from version 0.10.2 onwards?

+- A newer client can talk to a newer broker, and an old client talk to a newer broker
+- Kafka's new bidirectional client compatibility introduced in 0.10.2 allows this.
+Read more here: https://www.confluent.io/blog/upgrading-apache-kafka-clients-just-got-easier/

+By default, which replica will be elected as a partition leader?

+- preferred leader broker if it is in-sync and `auto.leader.rebalance.enable=true`
+- an in-sync replica (as long as `unclean.leader.election=false`)

+What is not a valid authentication mechanism in Kafka?

+- SAML
+- (valid) SASL/SCRAM, SSL, SSAL/GSSAPI
+- Learn more about security here: https://kafka.apache.org/documentation/#security

 ## Topic/Config